-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-A10 are two digital cameras that were officially introduced, respectively, in March 2016 and December 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-A10 are two digital cameras that were announced, respectively, in March 2016 and December 2016.
 The 1300D is a DSLR, while the X-A10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is considerably smaller (40 percent) than the Canon 1300D.
 Moreover, the X-A10 is markedly lighter (32 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the X-A10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Fujinon X Lens Catalog (X-A10).
 Mirrorless cameras, such as the X-A10, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.